Table of Contents

 This is another very common style of diagram.
 Next time somebody asks you to produce a software architecture diagram of a system, present them this photo and you’re done!

-It’s a very “Software Architecture 101” style of diagram where most of the content is generic.
 Ignoring the source data systems at the top of the diagram (TDS and RDS); we have boxes generically labelled “transport”, “archive”, “audit”, “report generation”, “error handling” and arrows labelled “error” and “action”.
 And look at the box in the centre - it’s labelled “business logic”, which is not hugely descriptive!
+Most of the content is very generic.
+This diagram doesn’t tell you much about the business domain at all.

 The “logical view”

 This diagram is also relatively common.
-It shows the logical (or conceptual, or functional) building blocks that the software system is comprised of, but offers very little information other than that.
+It shows the “logical” building blocks that the software system is composed of, but offers very little information other than that.

-There’s a common misconception that “software architecture” diagrams should be “logical” in nature rather than include any references to technology or implementation details, especially before any code is written.
-We’ll look at this later in the book.
+There’s a common misconception that software architecture diagrams should be “logical” in nature rather than include any references to technology or implementation details, especially before any code is written.
+We’ll look at this misconception later in the book.

 Missing technology details